2007 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2007 Utah Quarter Value

-Historical market data indicates exceptional circulation strikes attract serious attention.
+Historical market data shows exceptional circulation strikes attract serious collector attention.
 A 2007-D specimen grading MS68 achieved $900 in 2018.
 Philadelphia strikes in comparable condition command similar premiums among registry-focused collectors pursuing top-tier examples.

 2007-P Utah Quarter Price/Grade Chart